Skip to content ↓

 Mrs Walton is your class teacher this year.

-Our teaching assistants this year are Mrs Brown on a Monday and Tuesday and Mrs Chaisty Wednesday to Thursday.
+Our teaching assistants this year are Mrs Ratry on a Monday and Tuesday and Mrs Chaisty Wednesday to Thursday.

 PE